MULE CROSSING: Train Your Own Mule!

 By Meredith Hodges

 Mules and donkeys are wonderful animals.
-They’re strong, intelligent and what a great sense of humor they have!
+They’re strong, intelligent and what a sense of humor!
 But training a mule or donkey is different from training a horse.
-They are more like six-year-old children and require love, patience, understanding and a good reward system to grow into happy, independent, reliable and well-adjusted adults.
+They require love patience, understanding and a good reward system.
 Negative reinforcement should be used sparingly and only to define behavioral limits.
 The result is an animal that is relaxed, submissive, obedient, dependable and happy with his work.

-Mule and donkey owners find it difficult to find trainers for their Longears because most trainers are unfamiliar with the psychological needs required by Longears to invoke positive responses from them.
-Trainers that are capable of training Longears are far and few between.
-It is difficult for inexperienced owners in remote areas to get their Longears trained properly.
-Also, Longears bond deeply to the people who train them, so it would be ideal if the owner could do the training him self.
-Many people attempt to train their own animals and they do manage to achieve a certain level of success despite the trials and tribulations of trial and error.
-However, this can be a long and frustrating road that leaves the Longears with unwanted bad habits.
+Mule and donkey owners find it difficult to find trainers for their Longears because most horse trainers are unfamiliar with the psychological needs required by Longears to invoke positive responses from them.
+Those trainers who are capable are few and far between, making it difficult for inexperienced owners in remote areas to get their animals trained properly.
+Many people attempt to train their own animals and achieve a certain level of success despite the trials and tribulations of trial and error.
+This can be a long and frustrating road.

-We are fortunate enough to have a lot of books and videos available about managing and training Longears.
-However, it wasn’t that long ago that there was virtually nothing published on this subject and what was published was extremely limited and devoid of detail.
-Those of us who were training needed to rely on educational resources that were designed for horse training and modify those techniques to better suit our Longears.
-This still left a lot of room for trial and error…and a lot of frustration for both the trainer and the Longears.
+We are fortunate enough today to have all kinds of books and videos available on training Longears.
+However, it wasn’t that long ago when there was virtually nothing published on this subject.
+Those of us who were training needed to use educational resources published on horse training and modify those techniques to better suit our Longears.
+This still left a lot of room for trial and error…and frustration for both the trainer and the animal.

-Seminars and clinics can be helpful, but they can never replace the day to day routine helps the Longears learn to trust his owner and his situation with minimal anxiety.
-This limits his ability to become a safe, obedient and dependable companion.
-Mules and donkeys bond deeply to those who manage and train them.
-They develop warmth and affection for them, and a strong desire to please and serve.
-Without this kind of bond, mules and donkeys will often comply, but without true commitment to their work.
-Subsequently, when the pressure is on, their response may be to simply “quit.”
+Seminars and clinics are helpful, but they cannot replace the day to day routine that helps produce a safe, obedient and dependable animal.
+Mules and donkeys bond to the person or persons who train and work with them.
+They develop a warmth and affection for them, and a desire to please and to serve.
+Without this bond, mules and donkeys will often comply, but without commitment to their work.
+Subsequently, when the pressure is on, they may “quit” on you in an instant.

-Lots of people complain about sending their equine to a trainer for two years or more, only to have the animal return and become a problem within as little as two or three months.
-I cannot emphasize enough how important this is!
-The owner MUST take an active part in the management and training of their Longears.
-Boarding stables are not a good option.
-Even if your mule or donkey is with a competent trainer, you need to plan on spending at least two days a week with him and the trainer, so your Longears can learn to trust you, too!
-Being present and interactive with your equine at feeding time, morning and evening, is only a beginning of building the trust between you.
+Many people have complained about sending their animal to a trainer for as long as two years, only to have the animal return home and become a problem within as little as three months.
+It is important to take an active part in the training of your Longears.
+The more you can be a part of the training, the better for both you and your animal.
+Even if your mule or donkey is with a competent trainer, you need to plan on spending at least two days a week with your animal and the trainer so that your animal learns to trust you as well as the trainer.
+Being present and interactive with your animal at feeding time will solidify the trust he gains.

-Time and time again, my training series has proven that this really was a great approach.
-It enabled me to reach people and help them to attain new levels of communication with their equines.
-People who never before had the courage, nor the confidence to even try, are discovering the self satisfaction and elation that follows when you attempt to train your own Longears!
-Most people tell me it is the best part of their day when they can work with their equines, no matter what they are doing together.
-They are quite surprised to find out how easy it is to establish a routine that fits with their other weekly activities…thanks to the intelligence and forgiveness of these wonderful Longears!
+A lot of people ask me why I quit taking outside Longears for training here at the Lucky Three Ranch.
+In all honesty, I had developed a waiting list I could not possibly have fulfilled in a reasonable amount of time.
+I would, however, really like to see more people having fun and enjoying their Longears as much as I do.
+I considered doing clinics like so many trainers do, but I felt I could reach more people through a video and book training program with my technical support only a phone call away.
+Hence, I developed my training series, “Training Mules and Donkeys.
+Time and time again, my training series proves that this was a great way to reach people and help them to reach new levels of communication with their animals.
+People who never before had the courage nor confidence to even attempt such a thing are discovering the self satisfaction and elation of training their own mules and donkeys.
+Most people tell me it is the best part of their day when they can work with their animals.
+They are quite surprised at how easy it is to establish a routine that fits with their other weekly activities…thanks to the intelligence and forgiveness of these wonderful animals.

-When we raise our children, we should begin with nurturing, love, affection and play.
-The way we play outlines certain behavioral limits for our children and helps them to understand boundaries, and to develop and learn to socialize in a positive and healthy manner.
-As the child grows, family interaction helps him to define his place in the world.
+When we raise our children, we begin with nurturing, love, affection and play.
+The way we play outlines certain behavioral limits for our children and helps them to develop and learn to socialize in a positive and healthy manner.
+As the child grows, family interaction helps him to define for himself his place in the world.
 Appropriate physical activities help the child’s body to develop in a slow and healthy way.
-School, in its natural and logical order, helps a child to react appropriately in society and in the world.
-This helps to develop the self confidence on which self image and self worth is built.
-Physical activities increase with intensity over long period of time.
-And yet, we expect our Longears to be trained in a couple of years?
-How can we even expect them to develop in a healthy way both physically and mentally and to learn so much in so little time?
+School, in its natural and logical order helps the child to understand and learn to react appropriately in society and in the world.
+It helps to develop the confidence on which his self image and self worth is built.
+Physical activities increase with intensity, strengthening the physical well being of the child.
+This takes longer than 18 years.
+How can we, in all good conscience, expect our young Longears to develop in a healthy way, both physically and mentally, if we expect them to learn the same kinds of things in so much less time?

 To learn more about Meredith Hodges and her comprehensive all-breed equine training program, visit LuckyThreeRanch.com or call 1-800-816-7566.
 Check out her children’s website at JasperTheMule.com.
 Also, find Meredith on Facebook, YouTube, Pinterest, Instagram, MeWe and Twitter.